Feynman's Trick

 And at this point it should be obvious where to place the parameter so that we can simplify the denominator.

 Obviously, if you're already more used to trigonometric functions, hyperbolic functions or anything else, then this can be ignored.
-I however recommend switching to rational functions.
-A few exceptions being when there's a clear way to parameterise the integral directly or when at least one of the bounds is \(\infty\).
+I however recommend switching to rational functions, a few exceptions being when there's a clear way to parameterise the integral directly or when at least one of the bounds is \(\infty\).

 For more practice you can also attempt to tackle the following integral: